Catherine the Great: Marriage and succession

 According to Alexander Hertzen, who edited a version of Catherine's memoirs, Catherine had her first sexual relationship with Sergei Saltykov while living at Oranienbaum, as her marriage to Peter had not yet been consummated, as Catherine later claimed.
 Nonetheless, Catherine would eventually leave the final version of her memoirs to her son, the future Paul I, in which she explained why Paul had been Peter's son.
-Sergei Saltykov was used to make Peter jealous, and did not desire to have a child with him; Catherine wanted to become empress herself, and did not want another heir to the throne; however, Empress Elizabeth blackmailed Peter and Catherine to produce this heir.
-Peter and Catherine had both been involved in a 1749 Russian military plot to crown Peter (together with Catherine) in Elizabeth's stead.
-As a result of this plot, Elizabeth likely wanted to deny both Catherine and Peter any rights to the Russian throne.
-Elizabeth, therefore, allowed Catherine to have sexual lovers only after a new legal heir, Catherine and Peter's son Paul, survived and appeared to be strong.
+Saltykov was used to make Peter jealous, and she did not desire to have a child with him; Catherine wanted to become empress herself, and did not want another heir to the throne; however, Empress Elizabeth allegedly blackmailed Peter and Catherine to produce this heir.
+Peter and Catherine had both been involved in a 1749 military plot to crown Peter (together with Catherine) in Elizabeth's stead.
+As a result of this plot, Elizabeth likely wished to deny both Catherine and Peter any rights to the Russian throne.
+Elizabeth, therefore, allowed Catherine to have sexual lovers only after a new legal heir, Catherine and Peter's son Paul, born in 1754, survived and appeared to be strong.

-After this, Catherine carried on sexual liaisons over the years with many men, including Stanislaus Augustus Poniatowski, Grigory Grigoryevich Orlov (1734–1783), Alexander Vasilchikov, Grigory Potemkin, Ivan Rimsky-Korsakov, and others.
-She became friends with Princess Ekaterina Vorontsova-Dashkova, the sister of her husband's official mistress.
-In Dashkov's opinion, Dashkov introduced Catherine to several powerful political groups that opposed her husband; however, Catherine had been involved in military schemes against Elizabeth with the likely goal of subsequently getting rid of Peter III since at least 1749.
+After this, Catherine carried on sexual liaisons over the years with many men, including Stanislaus Augustus Poniatowski, Grigory Grigoryevich Orlov, Alexander Vasilchikov, Grigory Potemkin, Ivan Rimsky-Korsakov and others.
+She became acquainted with Princess Ekaterina Vorontsova-Dashkova, the sister of her husband's official mistress.
+In Dashkova's opinion, she had introduced Catherine to several powerful political groups that opposed her husband; however, Catherine had been involved in military schemes against Elizabeth with the likely goal of subsequently getting rid of Peter III since at least 1749.

 Peter III's temperament became quite unbearable for those who resided in the palace.
 He would announce trying drills in the morning to male servants, who later joined Catherine in her room to sing and dance until late hours.

 In 1759, Catherine became pregnant with her second child, Anna, who only lived to 14 months.
 Due to various rumours of Catherine's promiscuity, Peter was led to believe he was not the child's biological father and is known to have proclaimed, "Go to the devil!" when Catherine angrily dismissed his accusation.
 She therefore spent much of this time alone in her private boudoir to hide away from Peter's abrasive personality.
 In the first version of her memoirs, edited and published by Alexander Hertzen, Catherine strongly implied that the real father of her son Paul was not Peter, but rather Saltykov.

 Catherine recalled in her memoirs her optimistic and resolute mood before her accession to the throne:

-I used to say to myself that happiness and misery depend on ourselves.
-If you feel unhappy, raise yourself above unhappiness, and so act that your happiness may be independent of all eventualities.